eea/clms-hrvpp-tools-python/README.md

 # clms-hrvpp-tools-python
-Tools for using high-resolution vegetation phenology and productivity (HR-VPP) data from Copernicus Land Service
+Python code and notebooks for using high-resolution vegetation phenology and productivity (HR-VPP) data from Copernicus Land Service